samagra-comms/docker-deploy/readme.md

         * Start the all services

             ```docker-compose up -d```

+4. While the script is running, You will be asked to enter encryption key, contact the [administrator](#contact-administrator) and get this.

+5. If you are asked to enter Netcore Whatsapp Auth Token, Source, URI, enter the details if you have any else press enter.
+[Click here](#whatsapp-flow) to check the whatsapp configuration for netcore.

     **Note**: Please note this installation is just the first step.
 If your needs are not fulfilled with the current installation, please start scaling the individual services by using them in docker stack.